BjornL1/to_the_list_gd2/README.md

 ![header](docs/readme_images/background_colour.png)

 #### Imagery
-The site features a singular static image, portraying a wall adorned with lists, effectively accentuating the site's core purpose.
+The site features a singular static image of a person holding a shopping basket filled with groceries in one hand and a phone in the other, symbolizing the concept of a shopping list.

 #### Fonts
 The Montserrat font is the main font used for the body of the website with the Playfair Display font used for the main headings on the home page.
 These fonts were imported via Google Fonts.
 Sans Serif is the backup font, in case for any reason the main font isn't being imported into the site correctly.